TioBael/CRUDGym/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+It will be needed to run a JSON server, if you don't have it, install with NPM `npm install -g json-server`.
+To start it, Run `json-server --watch db.json`.
+Navigate to `http://localhost:3000`.

 The application will automatically reload if you change any of the source files.

 ## Code scaffolding